Please Wait a Moment

 It’s a small story, but it captures Dr. Gurley’s big leadership.

-His communications background was a boon from the start when even prior to his employment was announced, he emailed his fully designed, thoughtfully prepared 100 Day Plan that could be distributed as part of launching his superintendency.
-(When Beth was making a communications plan to support the ideas of his 100-day plan, she found that his plan worked hand-in-glove with the district’s current efforts and strategies.
-He said, “Oh, I combed through your website and developed my plan to match it!”
-(He nailed the R of RPIE.)
+Dr. Gurley's communications background was a boon from the start when even prior to his employment was announced, he emailed his fully designed, thoughtfully prepared 100 Day Plan that could be distributed as part of launching his superintendency.

-Since that promising start, things have only gotten better.
-He is a skilled relationship-builder, a faithful writer of his weekly “Board Briefs,” and a savvy Twitter (we mean X) user.
-He has facilitated difficult conversations via webinar, he has met parents at bus stops, and he has convened student advisory boards.
-He "shakes hands and kisses babies" (especially his own daughter) at football games.
+He is a skilled relationship-builder, a faithful writer of his weekly “Board Briefs” and a savvy Twitter/ X user.
+He has facilitated conversations via webinar, met parents at bus stops and he convened student advisory boards.
 Almost everyone in Charlottesville has (or can get) his cell phone number, and if you write him an email, you’ll hear from him within 24 hours.
-He elevated the communications supervisor to a cabinet-level position.
-When the communications team told its new supe they wanted to upgrade the website, he said, “Thank God.”
+He elevated the communications supervisor to a cabinet-level position and was fully supportive of the communications team's priority of upgrading the district website.

-In short, Dr. Gurley “gets” school comms.
-As the former communications lead at his old school district, he understands that everything – from boring routines to urgent matters – gets better with mutual understanding and open communication.
+In short, Dr. Gurley “gets” school communications.
+As the former communications lead at his old school district, he understands that everything – from routine to urgent matters – gets better with mutual understanding and open communication.
 And Charlottesville City Schools has definitely gotten better with Royal Gurley.

 A year after Dr. Gurley became superintendent, a new strategic plan was developed.
 While this timeline was driven by the end of the old strategic plan, the timing was fortuitous – it allowed the district's new leader to put his stamp on the district’s work for the next five years.

-Next the attention turned to to the portrait of a graduate, which features four communications-related student competencies, from planning ambitiously to thinking critically, and especially communicating effectively and building community.
-In many ways, this portrait of a graduate is also a portrait of the district'ssuperintendent.
+Next the attention turned to the Portrait of a Graduate, which features four communications-related student competencies, from planning ambitiously to thinking critically, and especially communicating effectively and building community.
+In many ways, this Portrait of a Graduate is also a portrait of the district's superintendent.

 As for the goals and action steps of the plan itself, communication undergirds all four focus areas, but it especially animates the area of “Provide a Culture of Safety, Wellness, and Belonging.”
 The most related strategies include:

-The strategic plan and many of its strategies have been communicated through channels such as media coverage, website, stand-alone communications to families, staff, and students, School Board presentations, social media, and the printed handbook/calendar distributed to families as a “welcome back” before the start of school.
+The strategic plan and many of its strategies have been communicated through channels such as media coverage, website messaging, stand-alone communications to families, staff and students, School Board presentations, social media and the printed handbook/calendar distributed to families as a “welcome back” before the start of school.

-Progress is shown in updates to the School Board, in monthly community newsletters, placed media stories, and more.
-Importantly, it’s also shown on the strategic plan dashboard, created for internal and public accountability (https://charlottesvilleschools.org/strategic-plan).
+Progress is shown in updates to the School Board, in monthly community newsletters, placed media stories and more.
+Importantly, it’s also shown on the strategic plan dashboard, created for internal and public accountability.
 For instance, the most recent data dashboard stats on the “contactability” of families via ParentSquare indicated 99.5% (and this includes families who are served at non-district specialty programs).
 Most recently, 81% of elementary families reported a strong sense of belonging.

 Dr. Gurley’s commitment to communications shows up across the strategic plan, including in the “supporting staff” section, where one of the strategies is to annually review and update a teacher-centered handbook, including training and expectations for communications.
 In the “operational efficiencies” section, one strategy is to “offer timely, accurate, and transparent communication of financial information to the members of the community.”
 One measure of this strategy is winning the Meritorious Budget Award from the Association of School Business Officials.
-As the dashboard indicates, the district won this award in both 22-23 and 23-24.
-Under Dr. Gurley’s leadership, the team is confident it will win many other communications awards!
+As the dashboard indicates, the district won this award in both 2022-23 and 2023-24.

-Through his leadership, he – and the schools – retained community support and trust, so that after June graduation, the communications helped him pen a very different op-ed with the theme, “It’s not the fall that matters, but how you get up.”
+Through his leadership, he – and the schools – retained community support and trust, so that after June graduation, he penned another op-ed with a different theme: “It’s not the fall that matters, but how you get up.”
 That’s the power of a communication-informed, relational leader.
-The storms will come, but we like our district's captain.

 B.A. - Mississippi State University; MPA - University of Georgia